geraldoramos/pigeon/README.md

 ## Getting started

-Make sure you have the raspberry PI camera already working, You can try:
+Connect to your Raspberry PI using SSH or using a monitor.
+Make sure you have the Raspberry PI camera already working, You can test using the following command:

 ```bash
 raspistill -o cam.jpg